jimasp/behave-vsc/README.md

 - Parallel test runs add up durations, making it look like they took longer than they actually did.
 - Running debug against _multiple_ test targets at once starts a fresh debug session for each test.
 This can cause some minor UI side effects like having to click debug stop button multiple times.
-(If for some reason you _regularly_ debug multiple behave test targets at once, you may wish to map a keyboard shortcut for debug stop.)
+(If for some reason you _regularly_ debug multiple behave test targets at once, you may wish to map a keyboard shortcut for debug stop, the default is Shift+F5.)
 - Test panel refresh button is duplicated if more than one test extension is active e.g. pytest tests, (this isn't really an issue as such, you may actually prefer it.
 MS have a [fix](https://github.com/microsoft/vscode/issues/139737), but it requires _other_ test extensions authors to update their code (this extension has applied the fix).